 This delicious roasted Red and Yellow Stuffed Bell Peppers with Orzo and Zucchini Recipe, comments, and photos were shared with me by Karen Calanchini, Food Stylist and Photographer, of Redding, CA.

-2 to 3 grated zucchini squash (depending on the size)*
+- 2 to 3 (depending on the size) zucchini squash, grated*

-1 tablespoon Fines Herbs seasoning or 2 tablespoons fresh basil leaves, chopped
+- 1 tablespoon Fine Herbs Seasoning or 2 tablespoons fresh basil leaves, chopped

-1 teaspoon coarse salt or sea salt or more to taste
+- 1 teaspoon coarse salt or sea salt (or to taste)

-1 cup (or more) of grated sharp cheddar cheese
+- 1 cup (or more) sharp cheddar cheese, grated

 Preheat oven to 400 degrees F.